stephan-hof/pyrocksdb/docs/api/options.rst

         Factory for the files forming the persisten data storage.
         Sometimes they are also named SST-Files.
-Right now you can assign instances of the following classes
+Right now you can assign instances of the following classes.

         * :py:class:`rocksdb.BlockBasedTableFactory`
         * :py:class:`rocksdb.PlainTableFactory`